 This is not only our opinion but also most physicists'.
-In fact, in Mermin's book [56], he said - (a) "Most physicists, I think it is fair to say, are not bothered." - (b) If I were forced to sum up in one sentence what the Copenhagen interpretation says to me, it would be "Shut up and calculate" If it is so, we want to assert that the linguistic interpretation $(\S3.1)$ is the true colors of "the Copenhagen interpretation" Chapter 5 Fisher statistics (I) Measurement theory (= quantum language ) is formulated as follows.
+In fact, in Mermin's book [61], he said

+- (a) "Most physicists, I think it is fair to say, are not bothered." - (b) If I were forced to sum up in one sentence what the Copenhagen interpretation says to me, it would be "Shut up and calculate"

+If it is so, we want to assert that the linguistic interpretation (§3.1) is the true colors of "the Copenhagen interpretation".
+That is because I also consider that